mozilla/addons-server/docs/topics/api/applications.rst

     These APIs are not frozen and can change at any time without warning.
     See :ref:`the API versions available<api-versions-list>` for alternatives if you need stability.
-    The only authentication method available at
-    the moment is :ref:`the internal one<api-auth-internal>`.

 ---------------------